kromka-chleba/Exile/mods/rings/README.txt

 # Authors of source code
 ----------------------
 Rings by Skamiz Kazzarch of the Minetest forums
-Meru adapted from Mount Meru by Paramat (WTFPL)
+Meru adapted from Mount Meru by Paramat (GPLv3)